Hazard Notification System (HANS) for Volcanoes

 Summary

-Yellowstone Caldera activity remains at background levels, with 251 located earthquakes in November (largest = M3.2).
-Deformation measurements indicate no significant changes in surface displacement patterns since the summer.
+Yellowstone Caldera activity remains at background levels, with 79 located earthquakes in December (largest = M2.7).
+Deformation measurements indicate subtle uplift along the north caldera rim that appears to have started in July.

 Recent Work and News

-At least two small eruptions occurred at Black Diamond Pool in Biscuit Basin, site of a hydrothermal explosion in 2024.
-The eruptions were captured by camera views and infrasound (acoustic) monitoring on November 22 and 29.
-Minor eruptions of Steamboat Geyser in Norris Geyser Basin remain sporadic, indicating that a major eruption is unlikely anytime soon.
-There have only been 2 major eruptions of the during 2025, and the period of frequent activity that started in 2018 has probably ended.
+At least three small eruptions occurred at Black Diamond Pool in Biscuit Basin, site of a hydrothermal explosion in 2024.
+The eruptions were captured by camera views and infrasound (acoustic) monitoring on December 8, 18, and 20.
+An eruption of Steamboat Geyser in Norris Geyser Basin occurred on December 31 just after 10 p.m.
+MST—its third eruption of 2025.

 Seismicity

-During November 2025, the University of Utah Seismograph Stations, responsible for the operation and analysis of the Yellowstone Seismic Network, located 251 earthquakes in the Yellowstone National Park region.
-The largest event of the month was a minor earthquake of magnitude 3.2 located about 14 miles south-southwest of Mammoth Hot Springs in Yellowstone National Park on November 9 at 5:00 p.m.
+During December 2025, the University of Utah Seismograph Stations, responsible for the operation and analysis of the Yellowstone Seismic Network, located 79 earthquakes in the Yellowstone National Park region.
+The largest event of the month was a minor earthquake of magnitude 2.7 located about 16 miles west-northwest of Lake in Yellowstone National Park on December 31 at 1:44 p.m.
 MST.

-Earthquake activity in Yellowstone is slightly above background levels.
+Earthquake activity in Yellowstone is at background levels.

 Ground Deformation